Adroiti/docs-for-code-review-tools/RuboCop/Lint-ScriptPermission.md

 ## Description

-This cop checks if a file which has a shebang line as its first line is granted execute permission.
+This rule checks if a file which has a shebang line as its first line is granted execute permission.

 ## Further Reading